-Other banks having investments in tax free bonds out of their borrowed bonds may have to gross up less (income minus expenses) as explained earlier.
+Therefore, banks having investments in tax free bonds may gross up the coupon minus general expenses of 1% of investment and value the investment.
 Depending upon the tax rates applicable to the individual investor, the grossing up of coupon will vary.